iterative/dvc.org/content/docs/user-guide/project-structure/configuration.md

 ## Config file locations

-DVC supports saving configuration in a Git-ignored file inside the
-<abbr>repository</abbr>, or in other plcaes in your file system.
-These locations
-and their loading priority are detailed below:
+DVC supports saving configuration outside of the <abbr>repository</abbr>, either in a Git-ignored file alongside the regular config file or in other places in your file system.
+These locations and their loading priority are detailed below:

 <!-- Avoids new lines in the Flag columns (below). -->
 <style>